llippens/hannahverbeke/README.md

 All visual art content displayed on this website, including images, illustrations, and designs, are the exclusive property of Hannah Verbeke.
 These artworks are protected under international copyright law.
 The copyright of these works remains with Hannah Verbeke at all times.

 No part of these artworks may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the copyright owner.
-Unauthorized use, sharing, reproduction, or distribution of any material from this website, in part or in whole, is strictly prohibited and may result in legal action.
+Unauthorized use, sharing, reproduction, or distribution of any artwork material from this website, in part or in whole, is strictly prohibited and may result in legal action.

 For permissions, licensing requests, or further inquiries, please contact the copyright owner.